 Programs and resources specifically for Syrian refugee newcomers:

 - ACCES Employment, Construction Trades Program: Provides skills, training and language support to help you get a job in the construction trades.

 - ACCES Employment, Employment Connections for Newcomer Youth: A six-week training program for ages 16-29, designed to help find a job in customer service or general labour.

 - JVS via the Armenian Community Centre: Services offered through the JVS Newcomer Program include individual employment counselling, workshops and access to placement supports.

-- Thorncliffe Neighbourhood Office, Painter Training Program: Features in class training as well as a 4 week paid placement with a painting company.
+- Thorncliffe Neighbourhood Organization, Painter Training Program: Features in class training as well as a 4 week paid placement with a painting company.
 Contact 416.467.0126.

 - Refugee Sponsorship Training Program offered by Catholic Crosscultural Services: Month 13 Planning Resource Kit.

 Our other partners providing programs for all newcomers:

 |Durham Region Unemployed Help Centre||Sheridan College|

 |The Arab Community Centre of Toronto (ACCT)||SPAN – Syrian Professionals Active Network|